RR0/uDb/README.md

           -s, --sources [sourcesFile]                    Sources file to read.
 Defaults to ./usources.txt -wm, --worldmap [wmFile]                       World map file to read.
 Defaults to ./WM.VCE -r, --range <fromIndex>..<toIndex>             Record range to output.
-Defaults to 1..end -r, --records <recordsIndexes>                 List of indexes of records to output.
+Defaults to 1..end -i, --records <recordsIndexes>                 List of indexes of records to output.
           -c, --count <maxCount>                         Maximum number of records to output.
           -f, --format <default|csv|xml> [csvSeparator]  Format of the output -o, --out <outputFile>                         Name of the file to output.
 Will output as CSV if file extension is .csv